-BERLIN — German prosecutors said Friday that they have filed terrorism and murder charges against a suspected member of Afghanistan’s Taliban whom they accuse of participating in an attack in which an American soldier was killed.
+BERLIN — German authorities have filed terrorism and murder charges against a suspected member of Afghanistan’s Taliban whom they accuse of participating in the killing of an Afghan police officer.

 Federal prosecutors said Thursday they filed the indictment against the 20-year-old Afghan national, identified only as Omaid N. in line with German privacy rules, at the Munich state court.

 He is charged with membership in a terrorist organization, war crimes and violation of war weapons control laws.